 The admin group has all admin and user permissions by default.
 Any group created through the Dashboard has all user permissions by default.
-Rehive’s preset Support group have some limited admin permissions to allow those users to conduct business support activities on the Dashboard.
+Rehive’s preset Support group has some limited admin permissions to allow those users to conduct business support activities on the Dashboard.

 How do I add a group?